Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US015/01.requirements-engineering/Readme.md

-# US 015 - List all booking requests
+# US 015 - to list all booking requests

 ## 1. Requirements Engineering